My Nigga: Remixes

 On December 27, 2013, Rick Ross and Triple C's Young Breed released a remix to "My Nigga" dubbed as the "Black Bottle Boys MMGMIX".
 They then released a music video for their remix three days later.
 On January 12, 2014, Chinx Drugz and Troy Ave released a remix to the song.

 On January 22, 2014, the official remix to the song was released, it featured Lil Wayne, Meek Mill, Rich Homie Quan and Nicki Minaj.
 Five days later, the music video for the remix took place in Los Angeles with YG, Lil Wayne, Meek Mill, Nicki Minaj, and Jeezy among others.
 The remix was also released as a single for digital download on the same day.
 On February 20, 2014, YG premiered a preview of the music at a listening session for My Krazy Life.
 The video featured cameo appearances from Lil Durk, DJ Mustard and Ty Dolla Sign among others.
+The official remix was included on the deluxe edition of My Krazy Life.

 In 2022 Dominican rapper El Alfa released a remix of My Nigga titled “Ma Nigga” which features YG, Braulio Fogon, Almighty, and Dowba Montana.